Safe intown taxi cab

 The name of this valuable work is listed in the National Iranian Book List and is considered one of the most popular attractions in Iran.
 Around this bridge is one of the most famous promenades in Isfahan, and it is fun at dusk beside it.

-The architect of the thirty-sixth bridge was the master of Hussein Bana Isfahani, whose son had made masterpieces like Sheikh Lotfollah Mosque.
+The architect of the Si-o-se-pol bridge was the master of Hussein Bana Isfahani, whose son had made masterpieces like Sheikh Lotfollah Mosque.

 There is a bridge on this river, all of which is made of brick and its width is greater than all the bridges of Rome, and its length is at least three to four times the bridges.
 The architecture of this bridge is strangely carried out, and on both sides there are arches that people pass from below and above.
 What attracts most is the bridges' corridors that are almost level, and whispers of water in the lower floor of the bridge, especially in warm summers.